Created June 16, 2021

 This is 2003-me: a young graduate student who was inexperienced with many of the skills I would eventually need.
 2003-me was good at taking classes but had no idea how to develop and teach a course.
 2003-me would spend days staring at computer code trying to find bugs.
 2003-me would spend weeks preparing to give a research talk.
 2003-me had never seen a research proposal, let alone written one.
 I am now much more comfortable and efficient with all of those tasks.

 Keep this in mind as a graduate student.
-You shouldn’t expect to start as an expert.
+Nobody has ever started on day one of their career as an expert researcher, and so you shouldn't expect to be one.
 Instead, aim to build expertise throughout your journey and develop the tools to continue growing after graduate school.
-I’m certainly not a formal ‘expert’ on this topic, but I have adopted a process that you might find helpful.

-Expertise is the ability to call on a set of skills and knowledge in a given field.
+Expertise is the ability to call on a set of skills and knowledge to address a given task.
 It requires experience, but experience alone is not sufficient to build capabilities or become an expert.
 I find the following process to be helpful.

 The following paragraphs describe some considerations for each of these steps.